-(Art & Culture) – It feels like you are in one of those romantic, impressionism paintings.
-Luscious gardens surrounding you, a climate that makes you feel cozy, 12 pianos scattered in a 55-acre landscape as if they were treasures waiting to be found, and groups of people sitting around -listening, drinking, nibbling, conversing.
+(Art & Culture) – It feels like you are in one of those romantic, impressionist paintings.
+Luscious gardens surround you, a climate that makes you feel cozy, 12 pianos scattered in a 55-acre landscape as if they were treasures waiting to be found, and groups of people sitting around -listening, drinking, nibbling, conversing.

 It is art manifestation at its core, enhanced by groomed and manicured nature.

 The San Francisco Botanical Garden in collaboration with Sunset Piano has come up with one of the best ideas for mixing music, art, trees, plants, flowers, and visitors: Flower Piano.
 The original idea derives from Mauro FFortissimo and Dean Mermell from Sunset Piano; their pursuit of bringing piano culture and music to a larger number of people is resonating widely.

 Held every Summer within San Francisco’s beautiful Golden Gate Park, Flower Piano is an event presented for 10 consecutive days, showcasing a mix of professional pianists and musicians, amateur players, and just anybody who wishes to play the piano.